bullhorn/dataloader/README.md

 dataloader deleteAttachments <path/to/<EntityName>.csv
 ```

 The provided CSV file requires an `id` column and a `parentEntityID` column.
 The `id` column will contain the Bullhorn internal IDs of the files to delete and the `parentEntityID` column will contain the Bullhorn internal IDs of the entity the file is attached to.
 The provided CSV file must start with the name of the entity.
+For more information, see the [wiki](https://github.com/bullhorn/dataloader/wiki/Commands#deleteattachments).

 ## Console Output